 Family law attorneys that practice Collaborative Law will work with the spouses to craft a financial solution for spousal support and alimony.
-The Collaborative Process is an alternative to litigation and designed to keep you and your spouse out of court.
-Financial assistance during and after a divorce in the form of spousal support or alimony should be agreed upon with the support of an attorney.
+The Collaborative Process is an alternative to litigation and is designed to keep you and your spouse out of court.
+Parties involved in a Pennsylvania divorce may be permitted two types of financial assistance during and after a divorce in the form of spousal support or alimony.
+Along with the advice and knowledge of your attorney, seeking or opposing an award of alimony or support can be resolved with little conflict.
 Collaborative lawyers can explain the Pennsylvania Support Guidelines and help you and your spouse come to an agreement.

-Contact a member of the Collaborative Law Professionals of Southeastern Pennsylvania in Bucks, Montgomery, Delaware, and Chester Counties, Philadelphia, or one of the surrounding areas.
+Contact the Collaborative Law Professionals of Southeastern Pennsylvania to learn how to connect with a knowledgeable PA divorce lawyer or neutral financial specialist in Bucks, Montgomery, Delaware, and Chester Counties, Philadelphia, or one of the surrounding areas.

 What is Spousal Support?